 There are numerous medical tests that the potential donor needs to complete in order to be assessed and approved for living donation.
-We recommend that anyone interested in finding out more about living kidney donation contact our living donor coordinator at 519-685-8500 ext.
-33552 or visit www.lhsc.on.ca/livingkidneydonation.
+We recommend that anyone interested in finding out more about living kidney donation to contact our living donor coordinator at 519-685-8500 ext.
+35932.
 Please remember that a family member or friend's decision to donate is voluntary and must be free from any pressure.
 Also, it is illegal to pay for organs in Canada.